 What is the Fellowship Scheme?

 Our Academic Staffing Census highlighted the disparities in certain demographics in the healthcare academic sector, particularly with regards to gender, ethnicity and profession.
 As a result, the Fellowship Scheme is targeted to those who are from minoritised ethnic backgrounds, female identifying, non-binary, or transgender, and allied health or midwifery backgrounds.
-The Scheme is aimed those who come from a role below our named members and their deputies (e.g. deans/deputy deans).
+The Scheme is aimed at those who come from a role below our named members and their deputies (e.g. deans/deputy deans).

 How do Fellows benefit from the Scheme?